 • UVC – operating under 280 nm

-There are a number of other factors that weigh in to a UV light’s ability to destroy or neutralize different types of microorganisms.
-Various calculations are needed to achieve the correct balance.
-The lamp’s overall intensity, the distance between the bulb and the microorganism and the duration of exposure all factor in.
+There are several other factors that contribute to a UV light’s ability to destroy or neutralize various types of microorganisms.
+Various calculations are necessary to achieve the proper balance.
+The lamp’s overall intensity, the distance between the bulb and the microorganism, and the duration of exposure all play a role.
 Different manufacturers make different claims regarding the effectiveness of their products based on these calculations.
-Those claims are based in large part on testing, research and existing knowledge regarding the technology.
+These claims are largely based on testing, research, and existing knowledge of the technology.

-A high-quality UV light will perform optimally for about three years or 25,000 hours before starting to degrade.
-Lesser-quality lights have a considerably shorter lifespan, some only lasting 10,000 hours or fewer.
-When selecting a UV filter, be mindful of the manufacturer’s specifications for replacing the bulb and keep up with regular maintenance on your unit.
+A premium-quality UV light typically maintains peak performance for approximately three years or 25,000 hours before beginning to degrade.
+In contrast, inferior lights boast a significantly shorter lifespan, with some lasting a mere 10,000 hours or less.
+When selecting a UV filter, it’s crucial to heed the manufacturer’s guidelines for bulb replacement and diligently adhere to regular maintenance schedules for optimal functionality.

 We’re Pure Air Conditioning, we install UV systems in the Naples area.